Rozdandy/africadelishms3/README.md

       * Phones and Tabs: iPad Pro, different Iphone series and androids

-## **Testing user stories from UX section**
+# **Testing user stories from UX section**

-#### First-time visitors goals:
+#### First-time visitors goals

-1. As a visitor, I want to be able to view the site in all modern devices, such as the desktop, tablet and mobile etc.
+    As a visitor, I want to be able:

+1. to view the site in all modern devices, such as the desktop, tablet and mobile etc.

-      * The visitor can visite the website on computer, laptop, tablet and phone.
+      * The visitor can visite the website on computers, laptops, tablets and phones.

-2  Able to see all recipes as a visitor
+2  to see all recipes.

-    * The vistors can navigate through the site form the homepage with the navbar.
+    * The vistors can navigate through the site form the homepage through the links on the navbar.
     * The navbar is at the top of the site.
-They niew the whole recipes by click on the "View all categories" link in the navbar
+They ca view the whole recipes by click on the "View all categories" link in the navbar
     * There is a hamburger menu for the mobile view to aid navigations.
     * From the "View all categories" link , they can click on categories such breakfast menu, lunch etc.

-3  Register to be a member and a regular user
+3  register to be a member and a regular user.

     * The visitor can navigate to the register page by clicking on the "register" link on the navbar.
     * There on the page, intended user can register.

-4  To be able to log in after registeration
+4  to be able to log in after registeration.

     * A user who has registered can easily log in from the navbar at the top of the site from any page by clicking on the "log in" link.
-    * The page will open, Therefore, user can log in fully.
+    * The page will open, therefore, user can log in fully.

-5. Able to search for recipes by names or description
+5. to search for recipes by names or description.

     * This operation could be performed by both regular users and non-regulars
     * This can be achieved by clicking the "View All categories" button on the navbar.
     * There on the page the user can easily use the search engine to check for any particular recipe.

-6. Able to search for recipes by names or description
+6. to search for recipes by categories

     * This operation could be performed by both regular users and non-regulars
     * This can be achieved by clicking the "View All categories" button on the navbar.
-    * There on the page the user can easily use the search engine to check for any particular recipe either by name or description.

-7. Able to search for recipes categories

-    * This operation could be performed by both regular users and non-regulars
-    * This can be achieved by clicking the "View All categories" button on the navbar.
     * From the drop-downs, they can click on any category and the related recipes will be opened.

-8. Able to know the particular African country which the recipe belongs to.
+7. to know the particular African country which the recipe belongs.

-    * This operation could be performed by both regular users and non-regulars
+    * This operation could be performed by both regular users and non-regular users.
     * This can be achieved by clicking on a particular recipe.
-    * The information about the recipe is revealed which include the nationality of such cuisine
+    * The information about the recipe is revealed which include the nationality of such cuisine.

 #### User/member goals:

-9. View my own profile
+8. View my own profile

     * Once a user, and has login, he/she is automatically taken to their profile page.
     * There, they can see all their recipes that they have posted and may want to post more by click on a CTA button.

-10. Add my recipes
+9. Add my recipes

     * As as a user, he/she can post recipes, the option to post recipes is only available to users on the navbar.
-    * A user can click on the link on the navbar and the page will open.
+    * A user can click on the "Add Recipes" link on the navbar and the page will open.

-11. To see instructions on how to add a recipe
+10. To see instructions on how to add a recipe

-    * Once the user click on the link "Add Recipe" from the navbar, the form will opened.
+    * Once the user click on the link "Add Recipe" from the navbar, the form will open.
     * The input form is easy and direct to fill, and they can submit after filling in all the requirements by hitting the   green "ADD RECIPE" button.

-12. To able to edit or update their recipes
+11. To able to edit or update their recipes

     * This can be achieved when a user click on their posted recipes.
     * There is an option to edit at the bottom of the page for the said recipe.
-    * When they click on the edit button, it takes them to form which is already pre-selected for the said recipe.
+    * When they click on the edit button, it takes them to the form which is already pre-selected for the said recipe.
-    * They choose to edit in order to update or just cancel to leave the recipe.
+    * They can decide to edit in order to update or just cancel to leave the recipe.

-13. To be able to delete my recipes that are not needed again
+12. To be able to delete my recipes that are not needed again

     * This can be achieved when a user click on their posted recipes.
     * There is an option to delete sitting next to the edit button at the bottom of the page for the said recipe.
     * When they click on the delete button, it wipes off immediately.

-14. To be able to log out
+13. To be able to log out

     * This can be achieved when a registered user click on log out button on the navbar.
-    * THis button is only available to users that logged in.
+    * This button is only available to users that logged in.

 14. To be able recieve feedback if they scuccessfully performed any of the CRUD operations

-    * User recieve feedback in form flash messages for certain action carried out such as; registeration, login, logout, poste recipes etc.
+    * User recieve feedback in form of flash messages for certain action carried out on the website such as; registeration, login, logout, poste recipes etc.

 15. To be able to recieve an error message for perform the activities that is not within the scope of the website or there is an issue with database.

-    * User either gets 404/ or 405 message performing functionalities tat is not within the scope of the site.
+    * User either gets 404/ or 405 message performing functionalities that are not within the scope of the site.

-#### *Admin Objectives:*
+#### Admin Objectives

 In addition to the aforementioned above, The Admin can:

- 16. To able be able add new categories and recipes
+ 16. add new categories and recipes.

     * Just like any other users, the admin is able to perfom all the functionalities above which include, adding categories and recipes.
     * Only the admin can: